00:00 / 00:00

 By grade 11, Lara was dreaming of coming to UBC to study.
 Her mother was attending the dental clinic at the Vancouver campus, and Lara would accompany her to the appointments.
 Every time, she found herself gazing at the campus outside.

-“I remember always looking out the window and saying, ‘oh my god, mom, imagine if I could be at this university studying here every single day.
+“I remember always looking out the window and saying, ‘oh my gosh, mom, imagine if I could be at this university studying here every single day.
 This is such a beautiful university, it would be a dream to come here.’”

 But for a long time, Lara feared her dream would never come true.
 Her family responsibilities placed a lot of demands on her time, and she worried that the financial barriers would be too great.
 She did not want to leave her family, or stop being able to help and support them—but she also desperately hoped for a way to find space for her own dreams.